JayaAnim/kdbe/README.md

 # Release notes, starting at v9

+- `v38`:
+  - Overhauls Django RelatedObject mixin.
+  - Adds `LOGIN_URL` to the Django settings.
+Defaults to the Django default url name.
 - `v37`:
   - Adds `fill_form` method to PDFtk.
   - Fixes issue with `RelatedObject` mixin in Django.